-Events and Festivals in Crete
+Events and festivals in Crete

 When on a holiday in Crete, one is guaranteed to be in for a treat.
 Other than gorgeous beaches, ancient palaces, historical sites, and friendly locals, Crete is home to several fun events you should experience at least once in your life.
 Many people from around the world travel to participate in these events, proving just how popular and significant they are.